 Blood Donation and Travel

 Travel outside the UK can affect whether or not you are able to donate blood.
-The reason being that some infections caught abroad can be transmitted through blood transfusion.
-This can have severe consequences e.g. malaria transmitted by blood transfusion is often fatal.
+This is because diseases such as malaria, dengue fever, chikungunya, zika and West Nile virus can all be transmitted via blood products.
+This can have severe consequences, for example, malaria transmitted by blood transfusion is often fatal.

-These guidelines apply for the NHS Blood and Transplant (England), the Scottish National Blood Transfusion Service, the Northern Ireland Blood Transfusion Service and the Welsh Blood Service.
-The most recent version of these guidelines can be found at: Donor Selection Guidelines
+NHS Blood and Transplant (England), the Scottish National Blood Transfusion Service, the Northern Ireland Blood Transfusion Service and the Welsh Blood Service follow the the Whole Blood and Components Donor Selection Guidelines The most recent version of these guidelines can be found here: